Three Turkish soldiers have been killed and four wounded during clashes with ISIL fighters in northern Syria, according to Turkey's armed forces.

 IN PICTURES: Operation 'Euphrates Shield' ends ISIL rule in Jarablus

-The army initially said that two of its troops had been killed, but later said another soldier had succumbed to his wounds.
+The army initially said that two of its troops had been killed, but later added that another soldier had succumbed to his wounds.

-Two Ankara-backed Syrian fighters were killed and two wounded in clashes with ISIL in the same region, it said.
+It also said that two Ankara-backed Syrian fighters were killed and two wounded in clashes with ISIL in the same region.

-Turkey first sent tanks across the border on August 24 as part of a two-pronged offensive against ISIL and Kurdish-led forces.
+Turkey first sent tanks across the border on August 24 as part of a two-pronged offensive against ISIL, which stands for the Islamic State of Iraq and the Levant, and Kurdish-led forces.